Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-model.md

 it is more common for them to be stand alone.
 Aspects are used to implement cross-cutting concerns independently of the type of node.
 Note that there are a number of aspects already available out of the box, for example the aspects mentioned above, `emailed` and `versionable` are already available out-of-the-box.
-The following is a list of some of the aspects that comes with Alfresco Content Services out-of-the-box:
+The following is a list of some of the aspects that comes with Content Services out-of-the-box:

 * `cm:titled` - an extra title and description property - usually applied automatically by the system.
 * `cm:auditable` - creator, created, modifier, modified, last access - this aspect is applied automatically by the system.